angular-translate/angular-translate/CONTRIBUTING.md

 This task will watch all relevant files.
 When it notice a change, it'll run the **lint** and **test** task.
-Use this task while developing on the source to make sure, everytime you make a change you get notified if your code is incosistent or doesn't pass the tests.
+Use this task while developing on the source to make sure, every time you make a change you get notified if your code is inconsistent or doesn't pass the tests.

 #### <code>grunt dev</code>